shadril238/Kaggle-30DaysOfML/README.md

 # Kaggle-30DaysOfML

 -Machine learning beginner → Kaggle competitor in 30 days.
-Non-coders also welcome.
+Non-coders also welcome!

 1.How does the challenge work?